20hertz/boomtap-infra/README.md

 gh secret set STAGING_DEPLOYER_ROLE_ARN
 ```

-- Do the same in the projects that are depending on the WebsiteDeployerRole
+- Do the same about WebsiteDeployerRole in the repos depending upon it

 ### 8. Go to Infrastructure stack